+When antibodies bind to persistent antigens, they can create immune complexes.
+These antigen-antibody complexes can get lodged in small blood vessels and stimulate inappropriate inflammation of the surrounding tissue.
 Immune complex disorders are among the most common immune-mediated diseases.
-The location in the body where the immune complexes (combinations of antibodies and antigens) are deposited determines the signs and the course of the disease.
+The location in the body where the immune complexes are deposited determines the signs and the course of the disease.

-Glomerulonephritis is inflammation of the microscopic filtering units of the kidneys known as glomeruli.
+Glomerulonephritis (see also Noninfectious Diseases of the Urinary System in Dogs : Glomerular Disease) is inflammation of the glomeruli (microscopic filtering units) in the kidneys.
 The inflammation develops when immune complexes become trapped in the glomeruli.
 This leads to activation of the body’s inflammatory defense system, which, in turn, damages the glomeruli.
-The immune complexes often form as a consequence of some other disease such as an infection or cancer.
+The immune complexes often form as a consequence of some other disease, such as an infection or cancer.
 However, in many dogs with glomerulonephritis, the triggering cause cannot be determined.
 Glomerulonephritis results in an excessive loss of protein in the urine (proteinuria).
 The finding of protein in the urine during a urine test may be the first indication that your dog has glomerulonephritis.
-Treatment includes giving immunosuppressive drugs to reduce the formation of the immune complexes.
+Treatment includes treating any underlying diseases, reducing the amount of protein lost in the urine, managing any existing kidney disease, and giving immunosuppressive drugs to reduce the formation of the immune complexes.
 If it goes untreated, the disease can lead to chronic kidney failure.

 Systemic lupus erythematosus (often simply called lupus) is a rare autoimmune disease that is seen in both people and dogs.
 Dogs with lupus have antibodies in their blood that are targeted against their own body tissues.
 Lupus causes widespread abnormalities of the skin, heart, lungs, kidneys, joints, nervous system, and blood (decreased red blood cell or platelet numbers).
 Multiple organs are usually affected.